-The vast majority of people that purchase a home cannot afford to pay for it with cash up front and thus require a mortgage.
-Who has an extra $400,000 in cash in their bank account that they can immediately put towards purchasing a home?!
+The vast majority of people who purchase a home cannot afford to pay for it upfront which is why they require a mortgage.

-In the competitive, modern, housing market of multiple offers and options, you should strongly consider being pre-approved for a mortgage so that you can position yourself as a competitive (and possibly the top) bidder on the property.
+In the competitive housing market where multiple offers are common, you should strongly consider being pre-approved for a mortgage so that you can position yourself as a competitive (and possibly the top) bidder on the property.
 Technically, a mortgage is not required until the property is purchased.
-However, you don’t want to lose your dream house on the basis of failing a technicality.
+However, you don’t want to lose your dream house due to not being approved for the required mortgage.

-Applying for a mortgage is advisable even before you start to shop around for a home.
-Being pre-approved for a mortgage in Canada will also help you define your prospective house elements by knowing your purchase budget.
-Our easy-to-use Mortgage Affordability Calculator will help you compute what amount of mortgage you can afford based on your household income, debt, and your proposed property details.
+Applying for a mortgage is recommended even before you start to shop around for a home.
+Our easy-to-use Mortgage Affordability Calculator will help you determine how much mortgage you can afford based on your household income, debt, and your proposed property details.

 A mortgage pre-approval can help you figure out the value of the home you can afford.
 Without a pre-approval, your expectations and reality might not align.
 A mortgage pre-approval is similar to a regular mortgage approval, but it may exclude specific information about the property.
 If you're thinking about purchasing a home in the $500,000 range and have $50,000 saved for a down payment, a pre-approval would tell you whether you would qualify for a $450,000 mortgage.
-If you find out that you don't, then you could revise your price expectations down instead of wasting time shopping around for a property that you cannot afford.
+If you find out that you don't, then you can lower your price range, or spend more time saving up the required down payment for a larger mortgage.

 For a mortgage pre-approval, the mortgage representative will ask for:

-Based on your estimated mortgage amount, down payment, and a few other variables, the lender will calculate debt servicing ratios and verify the applicant's credit score to determine whether a pre-approval will be issued.
+Based on your estimated mortgage amount, down payment and some other variables, the lender will calculate debt-servicing ratios and verify your credit score to determine whether they can issue a pre-approval.

 The mortgage representative will often rely on the accuracy of the information provided by the applicant without asking for supporting documentation to verify it since the mortgage pre-approval is not a binding agreement.
 To ensure that the mortgage pre-approval is as accurate as possible, however, it is important to be honest when the mortgage representative asks you for specific information.
 It saves both you and the lender time and energy.

-The mortgage approval process in Canada may sound complicated, but really it’s not.
+The mortgage approval process in Canada may sound complicated, but it doesn't have to be.
 Follow the steps to successfully obtain the best mortgage in Canada for yourself and your property.
-The mortgage approval process is important to follow because it is there to safeguard your interests as well as your lender’s interests.
-Since you’re researching, why not also compare mortgage rates to get a better understanding of the current mortgage market.
+The mortgage approval process is important to follow because it safeguards your interests as well as your lender’s interests.

-Does the mortgage application now look completely different than the original one for your pre-approval?
+Does the mortgage application now look completely different than the original one at the time of your pre-approval?

 The mortgage representative will now ask you for exact property details (address, property taxes, closing date, etc.) and verify your credit score once again to ensure it has not significantly gone down since the pre-approval.